LawyerCat42069/BRC-420-69/README.md

 4. OPTIONAL: Choose a secure password for compressed files (delayed reveal, secrecy/privacy).
 5. OPTIONAL: Encrypt password using AES Encryption, note encryption key in BRC-420 table.
 Insert cipher into child ordinal metadata table.
 3. Steganographically embed the metadata into the files (automated ideally).
 7. OPTIONAL: Compress the Child Ordinal files.
+8. OPTIONAL: Lock the Zip file using the chosen password.
-8. OPTIONAL: Then, you will need to steganogrpahically embed the Child Ordinal metadata onto the compressed files (also automated, same process).
+9. OPTIONAL: Then, you will need to steganogrpahically embed the Child Ordinal metadata onto the compressed files (also automated, same process).
-9. Inscribe all of the child ordinal files first, noting each satoshi number and txid/io.
+10. Inscribe all of the child ordinal files first, noting each satoshi number and txid/io.
-10. Complete the BRC-420 metadata table with the information from step 8, ensure completeness of metadata.
+11. Complete the BRC-420 metadata table with the information from step 8, ensure completeness of metadata.
-11. Inscribe BRC-420 JSON file onto target parent ordinal.
+12. Inscribe BRC-420 JSON file onto target parent ordinal.
-12. Ensure accuracy and validity of all metadata, send parent ordinal to satoshi's wallet if there is a desire to renounce the metadata.
+13. Ensure accuracy and validity of all metadata, send parent ordinal to satoshi's wallet if there is a desire to renounce the metadata.

 READER PROTOCOL: